ETS-Next-Gen/writing_observer/docs/privacy.md

 discussion.
 It should not be confused with a legal document (policy, contract, license, or otherwise).
 It has no legal weight.
-As of the time of this disclaimer, has not been reviewed by anyone other than Piotr Mitros, who is not an officer of ETS.
+As of the time of this disclaimer, has not been reviewed by anyone other than Piotr Mitros, who does not speak for either ETS or anyone else.
 I'm soliciting feedback fron collaborators (hence, it is here), but it shouldn't be confused with any sort of policy (yet).
 It's a working document to figure stuff out.

+This was written when we were sprinting to respond to COVID19 remote learning in spring 2020.

 ## Introduction